Termination or Completion of Program

 ETDCC only applies to graduate students.
 For immigration purposes, ETDCC status is considered the same as completion of your studies.
 You are eligible to apply for OPT (F-1 students) or AT (J-1 students) or to depart the U.S. within 60 days (F-1 students) or 30 days (J-1) following your ET/DCC status effective start date.

-Termination of program may occur for any of the reasons listed below.
+Termination of a student's F-1 or J-1 program may occur for any of the reasons listed below.
 Students whose program was terminated due to any of these reasons have 15 days after the official termination date to depart the U.S. Students who terminate their program before completion should meet with their international advisor as soon as possible prior to their departure.

 - Voluntary or required withdrawal